 Accepting an entry-level role can be a great long term career move, as it often allows an employee to showcase their skills and move from department to department, gaining skills as they go.

-Arts Career Obstacle: Not being aware of the variety of possible career opportunities.
+Obstacle: Not being aware of the variety of possible career opportunities.

 Arts graduates may not be aware of the multitude of career options available to them.
 They may think that if they are a Political Science grad, they are only able to become a politician, or if they are a Psychology grad, they are only able to become a psychologist, and so on.

 The fact is there are hundreds of broad career fields new graduates can pursue with an Arts degree.
-Browsing our career guides and speaking to your guidance counselor are two resources which will help you find a career that suits your interests and abilities.
+Browsing our career guides and speaking to your guidance counselor are two resources that will help you find a career that suits your interests, skills and abilities.

-You’re about to graduate with a bachelor of arts degree and you’re eager to make your mark.
-How do you find that perfect job among a myriad of arts careers?
+You’re about to graduate with a Bachelor of Arts degree and you’re eager to make your mark.
+How do you find that perfect job among a myriad of possible careers?
 Below we’ve outlined some common tactics that you can implement into your job search strategy.

 By implementing some or all of these tactics in your job search, it won’t be long before you're an arts graduate with multiple job offers.